 Tax Analysts is designed to provide international tax information for global businesses in the U.S. and to provide more general tax information for businesses outside the U.S. The site publishes Worldwide Tax Daily, and Tax Notes International (weekly).
 A paid subscription is required to gain access to financial publications but a free trial is available.

 The African Development Bank Group is the premier financial development institution of Africa, dedicated to combating poverty and improving the lives of people of the continent.
 It is engaged in the task of mobilizing resources towards the economic and social progress of its regional member countries.
 This site provides publications, financial reports, topics on development issues, and event information.

 The Export-Import Bank of the United States (EXIM) is the official export credit agency of the United States.
 EXIM's mission is to assist in financing the export of U.S. goods and services to international markets.
 It provides a broad range of financial services and helps medium and small companies by assuming credit and country risks.
-The website features news releases, sponsored trade and finance events, numerous online tools, and a section dedicated to small business.
+The website features news releases, sponsored trade and finance events, numerous online tools, and a section dedicated to small businesses.

 The Trade Finance Guide, provided by the U.S. International Trade Administration, is designed to help U.S. companies learn the basics of trade finance.
 Individual chapters offer information on financing techniques from open accounts, to forfaiting, to government assisted foreign-buyer financing.
 The guide is available in PDF as a complete document and as individual chapters.

 A private international organization, the World Federation of Exchanges (WFE) is composed of the worldwide leading markets operators.
 The foundation is the trade organization geared toward regulated securities and derivative markets, settlement institutions and related clearing houses, and the many services they provide to capital markets.
 The organization offers a forum for communication and debate between members, publications, statistics on exchange members, and up-to-date news.